bitrix24/b24restdocs/api-reference/ai/prompts/conditions.md

 	**instructions for other providers**
 @endswitch
 ```
 What can you insert into `switch`?
-Everything that you can use in `if`.
+Everything that you can in `if`.

-The branching condition has the highest priority, which means that if-expressions can be included within case blocks.
+The branching condition has the highest priority, meaning that if-expressions can be included within case blocks.
 There can be multiple branching blocks, although this may reduce readability.

 Example of combined use of switch and if: